This advice note provides information to applicants as to the minimum level of detail required to begin discussions around viability.

 It is the responsibility of the applicant to demonstrate that a scheme is unviable.

-In most cases a Residual Land Value (RLV) assessment, from a suitably qualified person, such as a RICS surveyor, will be the most appropriate way to do this.
+In most cases we expect the viability appraisal to follow the guidance on viability published alongside the new NPPF 2018 and be prepared by a suitably qualified person, such as a RICS surveyor.
 Larger more complex residential and mixed use schemes are likely to require more complex viability models.
 If you are proposing a more complex scheme please contact the Planning Team as early as possible for advice.

 Development receipts are the money generated from completed scheme.
 Usually this will be the sum of anticipated sales of the completed units.
 These should be provided on a per unit basis.